 Read more: Best places to visit in India during summer

 As you may have already guessed this is also a classic backpacker destination.
 Your money will go far in this high-tech Asian capital (unlike many other capitals in the area).
 The lodging is very cheap.
 The common backpacker hangout spot “Khao San Road” is an excellent place to meet fellow travelers.
 And the food is some of the best in the world, including the street food – wish we were eating some right now!

 AirAsia, Nok Air, and several other regional budget airlines serve the newly refurbished Don Meung airport, which is very cheap and easy to use.
-While these discount airlines don’t fly into the main BKK “Suvarnabhumi Airport”, free shuttle busses leave hourly to ferry passengers between the two airports.
-The journey takes 40 minutes, but can grow to 2 hours in rush hour traffic.
+While these discount airlines don’t fly into the main BKK “Suvarnabhumi Airport”, free shuttle buses leave hourly to ferry passengers between the two airports.
+The journey takes 40 minutes but can grow to 2 hours in rush hour traffic.

 Make sure that you’re aware of the scams targeting tourists in Bangkok.
 Tourism is a huge source of income for Thais but you may encounter a few shady characters.
 These scams can involve gems, stolen credit cards, or inflated taxi/tuk-tuk fares.
 Make sure you have a good (and relatively sober) head on your shoulders.
 If in doubt, you can always just walk away if you suspect a scam.

 7. Gili Islands, Indonesia

 These islands lay claim to really nice panoramic beaches, which are quiet, peacefully and very relaxing.
 No cars or motorbikes can be found on the island making for a very peaceful place!
 In addition, the Gili Islands boast great scuba diving and snorkeling.
 From Lombok or Bali, you must take a ferryboat, which can be a little pricey for Southeast Asian standards ($30-$100 round-trips) but if you stay for a while it’s worth it.